Build a Retrieval Augmented Generation (RAG) App: Part 1

 Documents

 into smaller chunks.
-This is useful both for indexing data and for passing it in to a model, since large chunks are harder to search over and won’t fit in a model’s finite context window. - Store: We need somewhere to store and index our splits, so that they can later be searched over.
+This is useful both for indexing data and passing it into a model, as large chunks are harder to search over and won’t fit in a model’s finite context window. - Store: We need somewhere to store and index our splits, so that they can be searched over later.
 This is often done using a VectorStore and Embeddings model.

 Retrieval and generation